Photo by Mark Hill, courtesy of TCM

 Hat Check Girl (1932)

-I always make it a point to see the film that the Museum of Modern Art (MOMA) brings to the TCM Classic Film Festival because it is always special.
+always make it a point to see the film that the Museum of Modern Art (MOMA) brings to the TCM Classic Film Festival because it is always special.
 This year, film archivist Katie Trainor and film curator Anne Morra of MOMA introduced the recently restored, 1932 film, Hat Check Girl, starring Sally Eilers, and a young Ginger Rogers.

 This film has Eilers playing Gerry, a young woman of virtue who is working as a hat check girl in a nightclub to support her family.
 She refuses to sell liquor or trade in sexual favors like her co-worker, Jessie, played by Rogers.
+Bootleggers, blackmailers and other criminal elements hang out at the nightclub.
+It isn’t long before Eilers is forced to sell bootleg hooch to avoid a prison sentence and gets caught up in the murder of a blackmailing gossip columnist.

 Her boss’s depiction as a mobster, along with a brief scene in which she and Rogers undress, were enough to make the film in violation of the 1934 Production Code.
 This left the pre-code film unseen for decades until its restoration and world premiere at this year’s TCM Classic Film Festival.